slviajero/tinybasic/README.md

 Functions ABS, SGN, SQR, RND, FRE, PEEK are implemented.

-SQR is an approximate square root with is not always accurate for perfect squares.
+SQR is an approximate square root.
+It is exact for perfect squares.

 RND is a 16 bit constant seed random number generator which always delivers the same sequence.